sency-ai/smkit-ui-ios-demo/README.md

     }
 }
 ```
-> Checkout [this info page](https://github.com/sency-ai/smkit-sdk/blob/main/AI-Fitness-Assessment.md) if you want to learn more about **Sency's AI Fitness Assessment**
+> Check out [this info page](https://github.com/sency-ai/smkit-sdk/blob/main/AI-Fitness-Assessment.md) if you want to learn more about **Sency's AI Fitness Assessment**

 ### Start Custom Workout
 **startWorkout** starts a custom workout.